carlosdagos/blog/posts/2016-05-25-typesafe-sql-at-haskellerz.markdown

 The result is below.

+It's hella long... if I go at it again I'll make it shorter, promise!

 Thanks Alex for offering, Simon for manning the camera and the lights, and everyone who was there either in person or in spirit :)